Learning Module

 LESSON TEN

-How Can Our Friends Help Us Build the Habits Of A Happy Life?
+How Can Our Friends Help Us Build the Habits of a Happy Life?

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-• Explain the significance of social relationships for establishing habits
+• Explain the significance of social relationships for establishing habits.

-• Distinguish friendships of virtue from other social relationships
+• Distinguish friendships of virtue from other social relationships.

-• Sketch the impact of positive relationships on good character and future happiness
+• Sketch the impact of positive relationships on good character and future happiness.

 Comprehending the argument